Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 In today’s world, we can get car spare parts and tools easily in any shop.
 As the DIY methods grow, it is equally important to discuss the efficient way of doing the work.
 Eventually, a car is a piece of complex machinery and needs to be handled just as efficiently.

 A car jack is also an essential tool that is needed most of the time when it comes to repairing situations.
-One of the most reasons people use car jacks is to replace tires.
-But really, if you want to put any part of the car down, you’ll need a car jack.
+One of the most common reasons people use car jacks is to replace tires.
+But, if you want to put any part of the car down, you’ll need a car jack.

 It always comes in handy to have a car jack in your garage.
-But, there is a lot of confusion about how car jack works, why they need, and when they are employed.
+However, there is a lot of confusion about how car jack works, why they need it, and when they are employed.
 Before knowing how to use a car jack, you should first know what the different types of jacks are available.

 How Car Jack Works?
 Its Mechanism

-The car jacks basically work on the three mechanisms, which is the mechanical and hydraulic mechanism.
+The car jacks work on three mechanisms, which are the mechanical and hydraulic mechanisms.
 Let’s discuss them briefly below.

 Mechanical Jacks